-In FY 2013, the NRC expects two to three complex materials sites to complete decommissioning activities, with similar numbers completing decommissioning in succeeding years.
+In FY 2014, the NRC expects two to three complex materials sites to complete decommissioning activities, with similar numbers completing decommissioning in succeeding years.
 Most power reactors undergoing decommissioning will remain in SAFSTOR, with Zion, La Crosse, and Humboldt Bay in active decommissioning.
-The NRC staff was notified on November 2, 2012, that the Kewaunee Power Station expects to cease power operation in FY 2013.
-During FY 2013, the staff will explore potential decommissioning issues related to Kewaunee and assess future work through changes in the budget planning process.
-Progress in research and test reactor decommissioning will also continue as two or three more sites are expected to complete decommissioning in FY 2013.
-Within the next several years, several Title II1 uranium recovery sites are expected to complete decommissioning and be transferred to DOE for long-term control under a general license.
+Staff will continue to coordinate extensively with the Regional offices, as well as the Office of Nuclear Reactor Regulation (NRR), the Office of Nuclear Security and Incident Response (NSIR), and the Office of the General Counsel (OGC) regarding the transition of Crystal River Unit 3, Kewaunee, and San Onofre Units 2 and 3, from operating reactors to decommissioning.
+Staff will also begin activities related to the transition of Vermont Yankee nuclear power plant, which expects to permanently cease power operation in December 2014.
+Progress in research and test reactor decommissioning will also continue as two or three more sites are expected to complete decommissioning in FY 2014.
+Within the next several years, several Title II1 uranium recovery sites are expected to complete decommissioning and be transferred to the U.S. Department of Energy (DOE) for long-term control under a general license.